-In an area of the country that normally gets over 12 inches of rain between July and September, residents may not anticipate wildfires to be a threat.
-However, when East Tennessee experienced a months-long drought in the fall of 2016, a wildfire that began in the Great Smoky Mountains damaged or destroyed many homes in the area.
+In an area of the country that normally gets over 12 inches of rain between July and September, residents may not anticipate wildfires to be a threat.1 However, when East Tennessee experienced a months-long drought in the fall of 2016, a wildfire that began in the Great Smoky Mountains damaged or destroyed many homes in the area.

 How to Protect Your Family and Home

-It may seem unnecessary most of the year, but when unexpected events or weather conditions happen, you'll be thankful to have a helpful insurance provider on your side.
+It's also important to have the right home insurance coverage for possible fire damage.
+It may seem unnecessary most of the year, but when unexpected events or weather conditions happen, you'll be thankful to have a helpful insurance agent by your side.

-Peace of Mind With HomeFirst Agency
+Peace of Mind with HomeFirst Agency®